starburstdata/dbt-trino/README.md

 - Archival
 - Incremental models

+Also, note that upper or mixed case schema names will cause catalog queries to fail.
+Please only use lower case schema names with this adapter.

 If you are interested in helping to add support for this functionality in dbt on Presto, please [open an issue](https://github.com/fishtown-analytics/dbt-presto/issues/new)!